ART ON MAIN DOWNTOWN TWIN FALLS EXHIBIT

 To encourage the community to continue visiting the new revised Downtown we are looking to bring public art to the surrounding area to enhance the visitors experience and add to the current public art and gallery experiences.

-The call is open to all artists within the 8 counties that encompasses the Magic Valley, creating a durable original three-dimensional artwork suitable in scale and materials for public outdoor display.
+The call is open to all artists within the State of Idaho creating a durable original three-dimensional artwork suitable in scale and materials for public outdoor display.
 The selection committee is especially interested in interactive art.
 There is no entry fee.

 DATE TBD Receipt and installation of accepted artwork by City of Twin Falls as mutually agreed between all entities